renpy/renpy/sphinx/source/3dstage.rst

     If this is not None, this is a 3-tuple or string. (x, y, z) format tuple represents the position of the point of interest.
 A string gives the displayable tag or camera. that format is "tag@layer" or "tag".
 If layer is not given, the default layer for that tag is used.

-If tag is "camera", it means the camera
+    The exception is when the tag is "camera", it means the camera.
+If layer is not given, the default layer is "master".

     Note point_to isn't updated automatically. so, you should write like below if you want it is updated::

         show eileen happy at center:
-            point_to "camera"
+            point_to "camera@master"
             0
             repeat